Clinical Development Vendor Qualification:

 The high-level regulatory requirements are established in ICH E6 R2 and ICH Q10 but lack specificity regarding how to implement vendor qualification within individual companies.
 The industry’s current state is highly variable with significant differences in the scope of VQ activities.
 The resource, time and cost burdens to both Sponsors and Vendors is significant, which ultimately adds to the cost of drug development, and are ripe for process improvement.
 The Avoca Group’s Diligent Qualification Platform service offering is one approach the industry can take to reduce variability, costs and cycle times while improving the quality of vendor qualification information to ensure compliance and establish an initial baseline assessment supporting vendor risk management efforts.

-Jay Turpen is a Senior Consultant with The Avoca Group.
-He has been in the pharmaceutical industry for 30 years and has held various leadership roles.
+Jay Turpen is Head of Client Services with Diligent Pharma.
+He leads the Diligent team of staff and auditors that implement a risk-based qualification service for our clients.
+Jay has been in the pharmaceutical industry for 32 years and has held various leadership roles.
 Jay has a wealth of experience in GMP, GLP, and GCP environments with significant real-life experience in developing numerous new drug candidates.
 He can be reached at email@example.com.

 the Diligent Qualification Platform?